 CoST, the Infrastructure Transparency Initiative promotes transparency, participation and accountability in the delivery of infrastructure projects.
-It does this through a four pronged approach of multi-stakeholder working, disclosure of data, an independent review known as the CoST assurance process and social accountability.
+It does this through a four pronged approach of multi-stakeholder working, publication of data (disclosure), an independent review known as the CoST assurance process and social accountability.
 This approach enables transparency through the publication of infrastructure data and accountability by using that data.